 After the first quarter, Case and his team discarded their OKRs to gain market share and instead reset their priorities entirely.
 Their two main concerns became to sustain the company by building a bridge to the future and to avoid staff layoffs.
 Quite a feat when almost everyone in the travel industry was already furloughing employees.

 Upside pushed for an all-hands-on-deck mindset.
 They knew promoting business travel during a pandemic was not responsible.
-So, the leadership team set big hairy audacious goals: keep the team together and pivot to different revenue streams.
+So the leadership team set Big Hairy Audacious Goals (BHAGs): Keep the team together and pivot to different revenue streams.
 They were clear about their goals and open to finding win-win situations for employees and the business as travel came to a screeching halt.

 Even with transparent OKRs around avoiding downsizing, some employees left to seek more secure work.
-But the ones who committed to stay knew that they had the authority to figure out what they needed to accomplish the objective.
+But the ones who committed to stay knew they had the authority to figure out what they needed to accomplish the Objective.

 Upside’s team of more than 100 business strategists, software engineers, data scientists, product managers, and sales and marketers hold a lot of brainpower.
 Avoiding large-scale layoffs meant identifying new ways to leverage in-house capabilities to generate revenue until business travel picked up.
 It would require getting teams to stretch outside of their comfort zone.

-Warren Zentz, Upside’s Director of Operations, understands change can be uncomfortable especially since “start-ups are like a roller coaster.”
+Upside’s Director of Operations Warren Zentz understands change can be uncomfortable, especially since “start-ups are like a roller coaster.”
 He welcomed the challenge to get to the other side of the pandemic.
 Repositioning Upside’s OKRs illuminated an opportunity they might otherwise have ignored: to become consultants to travel-adjacent companies.
 This also exposed employees like Zentz to different sides of travel and other industries, This, in turn, helped Zentz navigate various bridge projects during 2020.

 Notably, one OKR helped to redirect Upside Business Travel into a previously untapped business opportunity.
 With a smile across his face, Case says, “We launched an entirely new product line called Upside Financial that was targeted towards helping small businesses that needed PPP loans.”